niftools/maya_nif_plugin/ReadMe.txt

 lowest NIF version that Niflib supports.

 =Game Specific Version=
 This is used only in Oblivion so far.
-Set to 11 or 12 for this game.
+Set to 10 or 11 for this game.
 For all other games set to zero.
 May be useful in the future for other games.

 =Export White Ambient if Texture is Present=